SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 How to Dehydrate Tomatoes

-There are several ways that you can dehydrate tomatoes.
-However, three methods work the best and are most commonly used.
-You can dehydrate or dry tomatoes in a countertop dehydrator, your own oven, or by using the power of the sun.
+You can dehydrate or dry tomatoes in a countertop dehydrator, in your own oven, or by using the power of the sun.

 Note that these methods can be used, no surprise, to make sun-dried tomatoes as well.